kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 `compatibilityGroups` across all devices already allocated on the same counter set, regardless of whether an allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
-Two devices within a single `ResourceClaim` that land on the same counter set are therefore subject to the same check: the second request sees the first folded into the rolling intersection.
+Two candidate devices for a single `ResourceClaim` that land on the same counter set are therefore subject to the same check: the second request sees the first folded into the rolling intersection.